firezone/firezone/swift/apple/README.md

 # Firezone Apple Client

-Firezone app clients for macOS and iOS.
+Firezone clients for macOS and iOS.

 ## Pre-requisites

-- Rust
+1. Rust: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+1. Request your Firezone email added to our Apple Developer Account
+1. Open Xcode, go to Settings -> Account and log in.
+Click "Download manual profiles" button.
+1. Install signing keys from 1password "Engineering" vault.

+Automatic signing has been disabled because it doesn't easily work with our CI/CD pipeline.

 ## Building